SAILOR: Perceptual Anchoring For Robotic Cognitive Architectures: SAILOR Proposal

 \end{itemize}

-Perceptual anchoring also has a \textit{predicate grounding relation} $G \subseteq P \times \phi \times D(\phi)$.
+Symbolic anchoring also has a \textit{predicate grounding relation} $G \subseteq P \times \phi \times D(\phi)$.
 This relation is in charge of encoding features $\phi_i$ from each $\pi_i$ using the properly predicates $p_i$ to create the facts $f_i$.
-Percepts can be described using visual features, such as color histograms, descriptors and semantic object categories.
+On the one hand, percepts can be described using visual features, such as color histograms, descriptors and semantic object categories.
 On the other hand, \cite{gunther2018context} uses physical features, such as 3D position, 3D size and orientation.
 Finally, a combination of both, visual and physical features, can be used, as in the case of \cite{persson2019semantic}.